leallysmith/ETALHowTo/docs/Digitizing Riverscapes/overallguide.md

 6. Using the snapping and trace tools in QGIS, digitize the line that runs down the center of the valley bottom.

-What is this Layer?
+What is this layer?
 This line shows the center of the valley bottom.
 This can be used in conjunction with ac_centerline to determine sinuosity.
 It's useful for data processing after digitizing

 #### Lines of Evidence: